VPMi: Workplan Gantt Editor

-A prominent feature in version 5.1 is the workplan gantt editor.
-This is a .NET tool powered by RadiantQ designed to streamline the project management process.
-This improved the classic workplan management pages by reducing the need to reload pages and allowing a Project Manager to review the effects of their changes prior to saving them.

-The editor contains two sides, a workplan side (see above) and a gantt side (see below).

-Unlike previous implementations of the gantt in VPMi, the Workplan Gantt Editor lines up work-plan rows with gantt rows, making the relationships easier to see.
+The Workplan Gantt Editor is a .NET tool designed to streamline the project management process.
+This reduces the need to reload pages and allows a project manager to review the effects of their changes prior to saving them.
+The editor contains two sides, a workplan side (see above) and a Gantt side (see below).
+The Workplan Gantt Editor lines up work-plan rows with Gantt rows to show relationships between items.

 Dashboards

-VPMi has a variety of dashboards that quickly provide access to information at a glance.
+VPMi has the following dashboards: My Home, My Resources, My Projects, My Organizations, My Reports, My Calendar, Organization, Project, and Program.
 These dashboards also link to full records within VPMi.
-Currently, there are the following dashboards in VPMi: My Home, My Resources, My Projects, My Organizations, My Reports, My Calendar, Organization, Project, and Program.

 Project Management

-Projects can be managed entirely within VPMi, or through Microsoft Project (MSP) integration allowing Project Managers to upload and sync Microsoft Project Plans, managing their projects in a tool they may already be familiar with.
-VPMi can also be used directly to manage workplans in a browser-based graphical user interface (GUI) called the Workplan Gantt Editor.
+Projects can be managed entirely within VPMi, or through Microsoft Project (MSP) integration allowing Project Managers to upload and sync Microsoft Project Plans.
+VPMi can also be used directly to manage workplans in the Workplan Gantt Editor, a browser-based graphical user interface (GUI).
 Once created, projects can be routed along a customizable Process Map.
-Additionally, VPMi has built in templating, allowing PMs to define a project as a template, then apply that template to new projects, populating them with the appropriate settings and workplan information.
-Projects also have a Status, which indicates on a Red, Yellow or Green scale what state the project is in.
+Additionally, VPMi has built in templating, allowing PMs to apply the settings and workplan information of a created project to new projects.
+Projects also have a status, which indicates its state with red, yellow or green.
 VPMi allows feedback to be requested from project team members.
-Finally, projects can be prioritized so it is clear where resources should be dedicated first.
+Finally, projects can be prioritized to show where resources are required.

 Workplan Management

 VPMi tracks three kinds of workplan items: Tasks, Deliverables, and Milestones.
-These items can be tracked by client-defined phases, or by percentage complete.
-Each of these items can have time tracked to it, and drive the financials of the projects and programs.
+These items allow time tracking, and can also be tracked by client-defined phases or its percentage complete.

 Log Item Tracking

 VPMi tracks five types of logs: Action Items, Change Requests, Risks, Issues, and Support Logs.
-These items can be associated with Projects or Programs, and appear in a variety of reporting.
-Each of these items can have time tracked to it, and appear in various reports.
+These logs allow time tracking, and can be used for projects, programs and reports.

 Program Management

-Projects can be associated with programs, so that the metrics of several projects can be considered together in a larger context.
-In addition, programs can have their own milestones, change requests, action items, issues, and risks.
-Programs can also track financial metrics across the scope of many projects.
-Like projects, they also have a Status, which indicates on a Red, Yellow, or Green scale what state the program is in.
+Projects can be associated with programs, which combine metrics of several projects into a bigger picture.
+Programs can track the log items above and financial metrics across projects.
+Programs also have a status, varying from red, yellow or green to show its state.
 VPMi allows feedback to be requested from program team members.